giovi321/log-triage/docs/index.md

 - Read the [Getting started](getting-started.md) guide to run your first module.
 - Explore [Configuration](configuration.md) to see how pipelines, modules, and prompts fit together.
 - Visit [Web UI](web-ui.md) to learn how to browse findings and edit the config from the dashboard.
+- Check out the [RAG Quick Start Guide](RAG-QuickStart.md) to enable AI-powered analysis with documentation context.
+- See the full [RAG documentation](RAG.md) for advanced configuration and troubleshooting.

 ## Security disclaimer concerning the Web UI